Skip to main content

 For further information about the Labyrinth Movement, go to http://www.veriditas.org/

-Walking Into Stillness (Grace Episcopal Church in St. Helena, CA)
+An Introduction to the Labyrinth: Walking Into Stillness (Grace Episcopal Church in St. Helena, CA)

-Partners in this Project
+Partners in the Project

 Thoughts on the symbolism of materials and plants used: The pavers represent walking on solid ground, being rooted and connected.
 The flowering thyme represents the greening of our soul through the paradox of finding ourselves in losing ourselves, of opening our hearts and of God entering in.